apoorvpathak/simpleblogger/README.md

 # Usage

 ## 1. Initialize Your Blog
-Run the following command to set up the blog structure:
+Suppose your website is located in `src` folder, then go into that folder and Run the following command to set up the blog structure:

 ```bash
 simpleblogger init